QFSW/2048x86_64/readme.md

  - `a` : left
  - `s` : down
  - `d` : right

+Try to get a `2048` tile, or go as high as you can!
+The game will end if every tile gets filled and you can't merge any tiles

 ### Building
 Open `2048x86_64.sln` in Visual Studio and build the project